 Customer support is an important resource, especially when so many purchasers of DNA kits are new to genetic genealogy.
 We found GPSOrigins customer service quick and responsive (replied within a day) with the one question we submitted regarding kit registration.

-Regular price for the GPS Origins DNA kit is $149, although the company does offer promotions that cut the price by $50 or more.
+Regular price for the GPS Origins DNA kit is $199, although the company does offer promotions that cut the price by $50 or more, and the promotion right now is for $99 per kit.
 Consumers have the option of uploading a DNA file from another vendor for analysis using the GPS Origins algorithm.
 That option costs $79.

 GPS Origins offers a compelling DNA kit and deep ancestry report for genealogists who want to delve back many generations before family records were kept.
 Its report gives customers a very detailed migration route that their ancestors took from a point of origin to more recent times.
 This test does not provide the standard ethnicity mix that comes with many autosomal DNA tests.
 Rather it looks at where ancestors lived, and then moved, hundreds of generations ago.
 The GPS Origins report gives customers actual village or town names along a migration path, where ancestors once lived.